DataDog/integrations-core/nginx/README.md

 And many more.

-The NGINX check sends one service check: whether or not the Agent is successfully collecting NGINX metrics.
+The Agent sends one NGINX-related service check: whether or not the Agent is successfully collecting NGINX metrics.

-The check does not send anything to your events stream.
+The Agent does not send anything NGINX-related to your events stream.

 # Installation

-The NGINX check is included in the Datadog Agent package, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your NGINX servers.
+The NGINX integration - also known as the NGINX check - is included in the Datadog Agent package, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your NGINX servers.
 If you need the newest version of the NGINX check, install the `dd-check-nginx` package; this package's check will override the one packaged with the Agent.
 See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.

 ### NGINX status module

-The NGINX check requires your NGINX instances to have been compiled with the [NGINX stub status module](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).
+The NGINX check requires NGINX instances to have been compiled with the [NGINX stub status module](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).
 Verify that this module is included in your `nginx` binary:

 ```
 $ nginx -V 2>&1| grep -o http_stub_status_module